Towards Overcoming the Undercutting Problem: Game Analysis

 \subsection{Giving Up After One Block Behind}

 Now we discuss $D=1$.
-We use an abbreviated state vector $S^*=(m,n)$ in discussion.
-With $D=1$, rational miners only need to shift at state $S^*=(1,1)$.
-We continue to denote the mining power shifting from one chain to another as $\delta$, the honest mining power as $\beta_H$, responding rational mining power as $\beta_R$, undercutter mining power as $\beta_U$, the transaction fees inside blocks on the main chain as $F_{m_1}$ and $F_{m_2}$, the transaction fees inside blocks on the fork chain as $F_{n_1}$ and $F_{n_2}$, the expected returns for responding rational miners $\beta_R$ as $R_r$ and the expected returns for the undercutter as $R_u$.
-If there is no undercutting, we denote their respective expected return as $R'_r$ and $R'_u$.
-With probability $\beta_U$, the undercutter creates a new chain and the game is started.
+We use the abbreviated state $S^*=(m_0, m_1)$ in discussion.
+We denote the transaction fees inside the first two blocks of $C_0$ as $F^0_1$ and $F^0_2$, the transaction fees inside blocks of $C_1$ as $F^1_1$ and $F^1_2$, the expected returns for flexible rational miners $\beta_r$ as $R_r$ and the expected returns for the undercutter as $R_u$.
+When there is no undercutting, we denote their respective expected return as $R'_r$ and $R_{\overline{u}}$.

-After the game has started, responding rational miners need to decide whether to stay on its current chain or shift to the undercutter's chain.
-Suppose they shift $x$ of its mining power $\beta_R$ to the fork.
-They can decide $x$ by solving
+For $D=1$, rational miners only need to decide whether to shift at state $S^*=(1,1)$ when undercutting becomes visible as shown in Figure~\ref{fig:safemargin1}.
+Suppose they shift $x$ of their mining power $\beta_r$ to $C_1$.
+They can solve for $x$ in

-where $p$ is the probability of the fork winning.
-Then we can calculate the shift as

-We can observe that the optimization problem involves fees inside succeeding blocks after the forking point.
-We seek to represent the fees in a relative way such that the analysis can be applied more generally.
-We let $F_{m_1}=1$ and all other blocks have fee total relative to it.
-Now we continue the discussion in two different mempool scenarios.
+where $p$ is the probability of $C_1$ winning and $\mathbbm{1}_{owner}$ indicates whether a rational miner is the owner of the first block on chain 0.
+The shift can then be calculated as $\delta = x\beta_r$.
+Observe that the optimization problem involves fees inside succeeding blocks after the forking point.
+We represent fees in a relative way for general interpretability: we let $F^0_1=1$ and have fee total in other blocks measured relative to it.
+Now we discuss two different mempool conditions.